7000 Oaks

 on welfare, building scarecrows

-and tractor parts to pass the time.
+or tractor parts to pass the time:

-the miraculous seven thousand
+a miraculous seven thousand

 This taking care might insure